Who Is Sam Nunberg And What Is He Doing?

 - So, why is a minor figure having such an enormous, public, freak-out?
 Theories range from Nunberg realizing he’s facing jail time and snapping under the pressure, to sending up an emergency flare for Donald Trump that he’s in serious legal jeopardy in the only place he knows Trump will see it, to simple attention-hogging for some laughs.
 He also may have been mixing alcohol and antidepressants, which is dangerous.
 But one thing he kept returning to was that he wasn’t going to do anything, or turn over any emails, that might harm Roger Stone, and he seems keenly interested in avoiding any discussion of Carter Page, who doesn’t do well on air or under oath himself.

 In the end only two people — Nunberg and Robert Mueller — likely know what’s going on here.
 Neither are likely to lay out their motives or the data behind them.
 But there is one very important point Nunberg should probably consider going forward.
 Repeatedly, Mueller’s investigation has shown a deep, broad access to information, particularly email.
-When he indicted thirteen Russian trolls, the filing mentioned the campaign had looked at their personal emails to friends and family.
-In other words, there’s an excellent chance Mueller already has Sam Nunberg’s emails, and no amount of cable news theatrics is erase that fact.
+When he indicted thirteen Russian trolls, the filing mentioned the investigation had looked at their personal emails to friends and family.
+In other words, there’s an excellent chance Mueller already has Sam Nunberg’s emails, and no amount of cable news theatrics can erase that fact.

 Sam Nunberg is punk AF.
 The only thing that could have improved these interviews was if he screamed “Leeroy Jenkins” into the microphone.